1. What is the estimated number of licensed pharmacy technicians in Canada?

 2014 – French delivery of the national bridging education program began in the fall.

 5. Where is the National Pharmacy Technician Bridging Education Program offered?

 The National Pharmacy Technician Bridging Education Program is delivered by educational institutions (local colleges or universities) across Canada.
 It is available for both in-class or online delivery in both English and French.
 Online delivery has been centralized through Selkirk College in British Columbia for students from all jurisdictions.
-Information about Selkirk's online program, such as contact information, course offerings and registration information, is available on the Selkirk College website.
-Classroom delivery will be provided by educational institutions across Canada that have signed an agreement with NAPRA to be an authorized delivery agent.
-Course and Prior Learning Assessment and recognition exam schedules at the various authorized delivery institutions are posted to the NAPRA website in the section of the same name.
+Information about Selkirk’s online program, such as contact information, course offerings and registration information, is available on the Selkirk College website.
+Classroom delivery is provided by educational institutions in New Brunswick and Manitoba that have signed an agreement with NAPRA to be an authorized delivery agent.
+Course and Prior Learning Assessment and recognition exam schedules at the various authorized delivery institutions are posted to the NAPRA website.

 6. How much does the Bridging Education Program cost?